aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/tasks-and-calendars/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add Task to Project and Manage Calendars with Aspose.Tasks for Java
+# Add Tasks and Manage Calendars in Java Projects

 ## Introduction
 Ready to **add task to project** and keep your schedule perfectly aligned?
 In this guide we’ll walk through the essential steps for creating tasks, attaching them to custom calendars, and leveraging Aspose.Tasks—an industry‑leading **java project management library**.
 By the end you’ll know exactly how to **create task calendar java**‑style, giving you fine‑grained control over project timelines.